ahmvdev/jobfinder/README.md

 ### Database Setup

 If you encounter any issues or want to use a pre-populated database, you can import the provided SQL file jobfinder.sql.
 Ensure your database is set up and configured in your Django settings before importing.
-Here's an example for SQLite:
+I have explained how to do this below :

+Install Xampp
 `python manage.py migrate
 python manage.py dbshell < jobfinder.sql
 Running the Application`